mindsquare-Custom-Solutions/CDS_Samples/docs/SampleSolution.md

       FirstName,
       LastName,
       concat_with_space( FirstName, LastName, 1 ) as FullName,
-      cast(
       case Title
           when 'Mr.'  then 'M'
           when 'Mrs.' then 'F'
           else ''
-        end as zmind2_gender
-      )                                           as Gender,
+      end                                         as Gender,                                       as Gender,
       Title,
       Street,
       PostalCode,